-Mechanical keyboards vs. ordinary PC keyboards – which to choose?
+Mechanical keyboards vs. normal keyboards: which to choose?

 Looking to update your keyboard experience?
 Here’s what you need to know.

-A keyboard and a mouse are very important devices when interacting with your computer.
+A keyboard and a mouse are essential devices when interacting with a computer.
 Apart from typing, a keyboard can perform other functions using its different keys.
-Modern keyboards are a direct inheritance from the typewriter which was developed as early as 1878.

-QUERTY still remains the popular keyboard layout since it is considered to be more efficient than the Dvorak layout which was patented in the year 1936.
 Selecting the right keyboard is very important when designing your computer workstation because you don’t want to have your hands and wrist aching or do your work uncomfortably.
-So, which type of keyboard should you use on your computer?

 When choosing between the two types of keyboards, it is important first to understand what they have to offer: